 So what’s the message?
 I discovered my path here, not by deliberation or deliberate planning but by serendipity, because of the generosity of spirit from those around me and the unrelenting expectation that I would find my way given the freedom to explore.
 I am driven in my field of critical care pediatrics by an intense pursuit of the basis for illnesses that afflict my patients.
 The seeds for this drive were planted through my experiences here at medical school.
 It is this pursuit that helps me bond to my patients and their families, invigorates me and keeps me from tiring and becoming complacent.
 I feel extraordinarily fortunate to have found this source of fuel so that I look forward to coming to work every day and do not find it tedious even 40 years after graduating.
 I have no doubt you can savor that very same spirit – take a risk and follow something fascinating.
 This is your opportunity to do that.

 I do not expect you to leave here today with a lasting memory of my stories, but I have tried to prime you for what is to come.
 I hope that you can reflect someday on the opportunities here that opened the door for your exploration and on the many experiences with your patients that forged the way you practice medicine.

 You are the next generation of this field and our best hope for shaping medicine and health care in the future.
 Your vast talents brought you to this point.
 Each time you don your white coat you have the obligation and a privilege to make this world better.
 We are counting on you.

-This Article was submitted by Michael E Fitzsousa, on Monday, November 18, 2013.
+This article was submitted by Michael E Fitzsousa on November 18, 2013.